deanebarker/Episerver-Markup/README.md

 Raw Javascript to be output to the page on which the content is placed.
 This will be added via `ClientResources.RequireScriptInline()`.
 Available in Edit Mode.

 **string StylesheetReferences**
-URLs of stylesheets to be including on the page via a `LINK` tag (one URL per line).
+URLs of stylesheets to be referenced via a `LINK` tag (one URL per line).
 These will be added via to `ClientResources.RequireStyle()`.
 Available in Edit Mode.

 **string ScriptReferences**
-URLs of script files to be including on the page via a `SCRIPT` tag (one URL per line).
+URLs of script files to be referenced via a `SCRIPT` tag (one URL per line).
 These will be added via `ClientResources.RequireScript().AtFooter()`.
 Available in Edit Mode.

 By default, the Alloy demo site places references --